asvae/vue-book/README.md

  * 'stable' - green
  * 'unstable' - red

-You can add your own.
+You can add your own status.
 They're just css classes.

+#### Component

+Component means main component for demo.
+If you omit this option - the library will try to guess, which of registered components is main.

+For example, if you have `ParentDemo.vue` demo-component, and you have registered inside {name: 'VmParent'} - the library will guess correctly.
+`component` options is required for dependency tracking to work.

 ### Production